vinogradova-lab/cell-type-specific-proximity-labeling/README.md

 Each file folder has a separate goterm_analysis folder which holds the plots and tables.
 The names of the files follow this scheme: goterm_BACKGROUND_CONDITION _DOWN/UP/DOWN&UP_go_term_plot.csv or pdf

 More details: GOEA analysis was performed on the significant up or down or up & down regulated proteins (mapped to gene IDs).
 Enriched ontologies with a Benjamini-Hochberg-corrected p-value less than 0.05 were retained and top 10 terms were plotted.
-I am happy to improve the plots as I think the color and shape definitely need improvement but as far as information, they show number of genes and FDR which I hope will be helpful in interpreting them.
-I also provide corresponding tables which also show the names of the genes for each term.
-I also want to note that there are some proteins that I could not map to gene ids, which means if they are significantly up or down regulated they are not included in the goterm analysis because they don’t have a gene id  – I will need to look more into this, and will keep you all updated but for now I just wanted to share what I have.
-Some plots are empty which means that nothing passed the p-value 0.05 threshold.

 **Volcano plots**